Balanced metrics on uniruled manifolds: Positive cones in Bott-Chern and Aeppli cohomology groups

 \section{Positive cones in Bott-Chern and Aeppli cohomology groups}

-In this section we introduce the Bott-Chern and Aeppli cohomology groups and the pseudoeffective and the nef cones.
-In the K\"ahler case, these cohomology groups are isomorphic to the usual Dolbeault cohomology groups due to the $i\partial\bar\partial$-lemma.
+In this section we recall the definitions of the Bott-Chern and Aeppli cohomology groups, and of the pseudoeffective and the nef cones.
+In the K\"ahler case, these cohomology groups are isomorphic to the usual Dolbeault cohomology groups due to the $\partial\bar\partial$-lemma.
 However, we prefer to work with the Bott-Chern and Aeppli cohomology groups since the class of a $d$- or $i\partial\bar\partial$-closed positive current lies naturally in these cohomology groups, and, moreover, the duality statements between the nef and pseudoeffective cones (Theorem \ref{duality}) can be naturally stated in this setting.
 For more details, see \cite{schweitzer}.

 Let $X$ be a compact complex manifold of dimension $n.$ The Bott-Chern cohomology groups are defined as

 and the Aeppli cohomology groups are